Vaesea/FNF-VS-Stev-Red-Heaven/BUILDING.md

 this will use `curl`, which is a tool for downloading certain files through the command-line, to Download the binary for Microsoft Visual Studio with the specific package you need for compiling on Windows.

-(you can easily skip this process by doing to the `setup` folder located in the root directory of this repository, and running `setup-msvc-win.bat`)
+(you can easily skip this process by going to the `setup` folder located in the root directory of this repository, and running `setup-msvc-win.bat`)

 ---